davidongora/50-DAYS-0F-PYTHON/README.md

 s = 'Hi my name is Richard'
 Write a function called string_length that takes a string of words (words and spaces) as argument.
 This function should return the length of all the words in the string.
 Return the results in a form of a dictionary.
 The string above should return:
 {'Hi': 2, 'my': 2, 'name': 4, 'is': 2, 'Richard': 7}

+Day 27

+Write a function called unique_numbers that takes a list of numbers as an argument.
+Your function is going to find all the unique numbers in the list.
+It will then sum up the unique numbers.
+You will calculate the difference between the sum of all the numbers in the original list and the sum of unique numbers in the list.
+If the difference is an even number, your function should return the original list.
+If the difference is an odd number, your function should return a list with unique numbers only.
+For example [1, 2, 4, 5, 6, 7, 8, 8] should return [1, 2, 4, 5, 6, 7, 8, 8].